Simmetrics/simmetrics/README.md

 ## Usage ##

-For a quick and easy use [StringMetrics](/simmetrics-core/src/main/java/org/simmetrics/StringMetrics.java) contains a collection of well known metrics.
+For a quick and easy use [StringMetrics](/simmetrics-core/src/main/java/org/simmetrics/StringMetrics.java) contains a collection of well known string metrics.

 ```

 	String str1 = "This is a sentence.
 It is made of words";
 	String str2 = "This sentence is similair.
 It has almost the same words";

 	StringMetric metric = StringMetrics.cosineSimilarity();

 	float result = metric.compare(str1, str2); //0.4472

 ```

-The [StringMetricBuilder](/simmetrics-core/src/main/java/org/simmetrics/StringMetricBuilder.java) can be used to improve the effectiveness of a metric by adding simplifier steps that remove upper case, non-word characters, ect or using different tokenizers.
-These steps are generally domain dependent.
+The [StringMetricBuilder](/simmetrics-core/src/main/java/org/simmetrics/StringMetricBuilder.java) is a convenience tool to build string metrics.
+Any class implementing StringMetric, ListMetric, SetMetric can be used to build a string metric.

+A metric is used to measure the similarity between strings.
+Metrics can work on strings, lists or sets tokens.
+To compare strings with a metric that works on a collection of tokens a tokenizer is required.

+By adding simplifiers, tokenizers and filters the effectiveness of a metric can be improved.
+The exact combination is generally domain specific.
+The builder supports these domain specific customizations.

 ```
 	String str1 = "This is a sentence.
 It is made of words";